highfunctioningsociopath/Modot/README.md

 # Modot
 * A simple, beginner friendly discord moderation bot.

-* Doesn't use anything complex and the code is easy to understand for beginners, making it a good refrence for new discord.py programmers
+* Doesn't use anything complex and the code is easy to understand for beginners, making it a good refrence for new discord.py programmers.

 ## Commands
 > The default bot prefix is `>`.